JLaoo/Twitch-Chat-Simulator/README.md

 - Model and data preparation algorithm taken from zackthoutt's Game of Thrones Book 6 generator found [here](https://github.com/zackthoutt/got-book-6).
 # WIP
 - Currently working on customizing the text generation from zackthoutt so that it's more in line with twitch messages as opposed to actual sentences in a book.
+- Will update README with detailed steps soon.